juliancwirko/react-boilerplate/README.md

 ## react-boilerplate

-React Boilerplate with s-Grid, Webpack and Hot Module Replacement configuration.
+React Boilerplate with sGrid, Webpack and Hot Module Replacement configuration.

 This is a simple React boilerplate with: